soma-grace/Superstore-Sales-Analysis/README.md

 ##  Project Overview

-This project is an end-to-end data analytics solution that analyzes retail sales data from the Superstore dataset using Microsoft Excel, PostgreSQL, SQL, and Microsoft Power BI.
+This project is an end to end data analytics solution that analyzes retail sales data from the Superstore dataset using Microsoft Excel, PostgreSQL, SQL, and Microsoft Power BI.

-The objective was to clean and prepare raw sales data, perform exploratory data analysis (EDA), develop an interactive dashboard, and generate business insights to support data-driven decision-making.
+The objective was to clean and prepare raw sales data, perform exploratory data analysis (EDA), develop an interactive dashboard, and generate business insights to support data driven decision making.

 ---